Women's therapy in Sandy Springs and Atlanta, GA

 At Towler Counseling, we recognize that women can face unique mental health struggles.
+We are mostly a women therapist practice and we understand the need for therapists who understand women.
+Are you a new mom?
+Or a mom that feels alone or feels like she is drowning?
 If you are feeling lost, alone or struggling with life choices it is time to seek help.
 We are passionate about working with women facing these issues and empowering them to process and overcome their struggles.
 We are here to let you know that you are not alone.
 In the past few years, many women are now vocal about their mental health struggles.
 With all of the recent events, women need women therapists who understand and can align with what they are going through.
 Do not think you are alone.

 We offer the different types of therapy below: